NeXoS355/booklist/README.md

     export your list to an csv file add Books to your Wishlist
-    rate the Book you just read with 1-5 Stars
+    rate the Book you just read with 1-5 Stars display interesting informations about your Database e.g. most popular series or author

 Compiled with jdk17 and the following dependencies